 Insurance coverage, in particular, is often affected when someone moves out of state or spends an extended period of time away from home.
 Before you purchase an insurance policy, it is a good idea to ask the agent or broker specific questions about how the company will handle issues related to the deployment of their policyholders who are in the military.

 Each company's guidelines can vary.
 By shopping around, you may be able to find an insurer who takes the specialized needs of service members into account.
-It might be difficult to handle routine business like paying premiums timely or renewing policies when you're deployed.
+It might be difficult to handle routine business like paying premiums in a timely manner or renewing policies when you're deployed.
 Talk to your agent before you leave to learn when a policy is up for renewal and to make arrangements to pay your premiums.
-You may be able to renew a policy early or have your premiums paid by automated bank draft.
+You may be able to renew a policy early or set up an automated premium payment.
 Some insurance companies might also allow you to suspend certain coverage while you're deployed.